-Medicaid section 1115 demonstrations are required to conduct an evaluation that is valid (the extent to which the evaluation measures what it is intended to measure), and reliable (the extent to which the evaluation could produce the same results when used repeatedly).
-To this end, the already approved Evaluation Design is a map that begins with the demonstration goals, then transitions to the evaluation questions, and to the specific hypotheses, which will be used to investigate whether the demonstration has achieved its goals.
-States should have a well-structured analysis plan for their evaluation.
-As these valid analyses multiply (by a single state or by multiple states with similar demonstrations) and the data sources improve, the reliability of evaluation findings will be able to shape Medicaid policy in order to improve the health and welfare of Medicaid beneficiaries for decades to come.
-When submitting an application for renewal, the interim evaluation report should be posted on the state's website with the application for public comment.
-Additionally, the interim evaluation report must be included in its entirety with the application submitted to CMS.
+All states with Medicaid section 1115 demonstrations are required to conduct evaluations that are valid (the extent to which the evaluation measures what it is intended to measure), and reliable (the extent to which the evaluation could produce the same results when used repeatedly).
+The already-approved Evaluation Design is a map that begins with the demonstration goals, then transitions to the evaluation questions, and to the specific hypotheses, which will be used to investigate whether the demonstration has achieved its goals.
+When conducting analyses and developing the evaluation reports, every effort should be made to follow the methodology outlined in the approved Evaluation Design.
+However, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances.

+When submitting an application for renewal, the Interim Evaluation Report should be posted on the state's website with the application for public comment.
+Additionally, the Interim Evaluation Report must be included in its entirety with the application submitted to CMS.